 Lori Coleman (Treasurer)

-Lori Coleman is the Director of Strategic Business Services at Social Justice Tribunals Ontario.
-Previously, she served as the Chief Operating Officer/Registrar at the Health Boards Secretariat.
+Lori Coleman is the Director of Operations at the Safety Licensing Appeals and Standards Tribunals Ontario.
+Previously, she served as the Director of Strategic Business Services at Social Justice Tribunals Ontario and prior to that as the Chief Operating Officer/Registrar at the Health Boards Secretariat.
 In these positions, Ms. Coleman has provided leadership to staff throughout periods of change and transition while ensuring that operational and business services were delivered in ways that integrated quality, efficiency and accountability.
 With a focus on modernization, she works to offset fiscal constraint by leveraging technology and electronic communications with a goal of increasing opportunities for access to justice.
 Ms. Coleman has volunteered on the planning committee for the SOAR annual conference since 2008 and has served on the SOAR Board of Directors since 2012.

 Brian Cook (Vice-President)